 💰 Best budget hotel: | Hotel Europejski |

-Historic Old Town is the best area to stay in Krakow for first-timers beacause it is the centremost point of Krakow and it offers a wide variety of tourist attractions and amenities such as hotels, restaurants, and shops.
-Known as Stare Miasto in the native Polish, it is packed with winding cobbled streets and surrounded by a belt of lush Planty Park.
+The Old Town is the best overall area to stay in Krakow for first-timers beacause it is the centremost point of Krakow.
+It is home to many tourist attractions including the famous St. Mary’s Basilica and Wawel Royal Castle, as well as plenty of amenities such as hotels, restaurants, and shops.

-Stare Miasto is one of two districts within Krakow that were granted UNESCO World Heritage status back when the very first list was created in 1978.
+Stare Miasto is one of two districts of Krakow that were granted UNESCO World Heritage status back when the very first list was created in 1978.
 The whole area is packed with stunning historic buildings that create a delightfully charming old world atmosphere.

 Krakow is a compact city, you can easily explore on foot or by public transport.
 It has good public tranport system with cheap and reliable buses and trams.
 You can consider to buy the Krakow City Card which is inexpensive and allows you to enter almost all Krakow’s museums.